adamrudolf-becube/cpp-cheatsheet/README.md

 ### What to include where

 - Prefer to include things in the `.cpp` file rather than the `.h`.
 This helps to reduce compile time.
 Your clients include the header, so every include the header has, the client needs to pull in.
 Only include things in the header if you need to.
 Think about forward declarations as well.
+- Don't indluce `.cpp` files into another as it can cause double definition errors, otherwise you know what you are doing and you have a good reason to do that
+- Put definitions into the `.cpp` file, and try to aviod it in the `.h`, because headers might be included several times.
+If you need function definition in a header, static or inline functions are preferred

 Note, the PIMPL idiom can help to reduce your header code as well.